‘American Idol’ Contestant Shares Heartbreaking Confession During Top 20 Performances

 One of the Top 20 contestants on ABC’s American Idol shared a heartbreaking confession to the panel of judges shortly before he learned he made the cut for the finals, revealing that his parents will not accept the fact that he is gay.

 People Magazine reported that contestant Jeremiah Lloyd Harmon revealed that his parents have had a hard time with his coming out.

 “It has been a really difficult past few months for me,” Harmon said during the show’s March 31 episode, which took place in Hawaii.

 He performed the emotional Fleetwood Mac song “Landslide,” a tune Harmon said he felt a strong connection to due to the issues he has experienced within his family.

-He also noted that he was sorry for disappointing his parents, that he loved them nonetheless and that he was sorry for not being “everything that they dreamed of.”
+He also noted that he was sorry for disappointing his parents, that he loved them nonetheless and that he was sorry for not being everything that they dreamed he would become.

 Judges Katy Perry, Luke Bryan, and Lionel Richie all applauded Harmon for his bravery and his poignant delivery of the song.

-Perry said she related to Harmon as she too lived a life in the church as a pastor’s daughter and knew the challenges he was facing.
+Perry said she related to Harmon, as she too lived a life in the church as a pastor’s daughter and knew the challenges he was facing.
 She chose to live a life that was opposite that her family wanted for her and said she too felt very alone during the most critical times in her then-burgeoning career.

 Perry also told Harmon that it took some time for her to find her truth and her own way of living and that he too would find his way, and to allow time and experience to do that for him.
 She also told him that she was proud of him.